 So I studied what these experts were doing, and then took their frameworks and started running them on my own and with clients, tweaking and testing the process as I went.

-The tactics I ended up landing on boiled down to 4 core steps:
+The tactics that work boils down to 4 core steps:

-- Decide – Choose format, length, style and frequency
+- Decide – Choose goals, format, length, style and frequency

 - Record Content that Converts – Figure out what to include in your episodes

 - Setup & Launch – Build your foundation and put it out there